Insider Trading Policy

 The timing and nature of the Company’s disclosure of material information to outsiders is subject to legal rules, the breach of which could result in substantial liability to you, the Company and its management.
 Accordingly, it is important that responses to inquiries about the Company by the press, investment analyst or others in the financial community be made on the Company’s behalf only through authorized individuals.

-Please contact Mike Wolf at 312-274-2070 or consult the Company’s internal communication Policy for more details in regards to speaking with the media, financial analysts and investors.
+Please consult the Company’s internal communication Policy for more details in regards to speaking with the media, financial analysts and investors.

 You should remember that the ultimate responsibility for adhering to this Policy and avoiding improper trading rests with you.
 If you violate this Policy, the company may take disciplinary action, including dismissal for cause.